-A new piece of public art has arrived in Woking, celebrating and supporting some of the wonderful wildlife we enjoy locally.
-The elegant new sign stands in Gloucester Square in Woking, between the theatre, the Civic Offices and just over the Basingstoke Canal from the WWF’s Living Planet Centre.
+A piece of public art which celebrates and supports some of the wonderful wildlife we enjoy locally.
+The elegant sign stands in Gloucester Square in Woking town centre, between New Victoria Theatre, the Civic Offices and just over the Basingstoke Canal from the WWF’s Living Planet Centre.

 The sign, designed by 51 architecture, incorporates nesting chambers for both swifts and bats in its upper section.
-The middle section will feature finger post style arms showing the way to Woking’s twinned towns, all atop a specially engraved, conical stone base.
+The middle section features finger-post style arms showing the way to Woking’s twinned towns, all atop a specially engraved, conical stone base.

 Swifts are an incredible bird species but are sadly in sharp decline, as insect numbers fall and many buildings are no longer suitable for nesting.
 The UK has lost over half of our swifts over the past 20 years.